Structured Content at HDIR

 This case study is built up in the following way:

-- Background Story: Here we provide the context for the structured content solution which we will explore in great detail
+- Background Story: Here we provide the context for the structured content solution

 - Key Metrics: It’s useful to first get a sense of the project scope, so we can appreciate the specific solutions later